 Visa purchase protection covers stolen or damaged items bought with an eligible Visa credit card.
 You are covered for 90 days following the purchase date.
 This benefit repairs, replaces, or reimburses eligible products up to $10,000 in coverage per claim and $50,000 per account.

-It’s possible to get purchase protection (also called purchase security) on Visa consumer or business cards.
+It’s possible to get purchase protection (also called purchase security) on eligible Visa consumer or business cards.
 But keep in mind that it’s up to the issuer to include purchase protection as part of the card’s benefits.
-No matter which Visa card you have, you can call the number on the back of your card to speak with a representative about your card benefits.
+No matter which Visa card you have, you can call the number you see on the back of your card to speak with a representative about your card benefits.
 You should also keep in mind that not all Visa cards that offer purchase protection will follow Visa’s standard policy.

 Overview: Visa purchase protection reimburses items purchased with an eligible Visa credit card in case they get damage or stolen within 90 days of purchase.